 Heroes of the Motherland

-is tactical WWII game in the Lock 'n Load series, designed by Jeff Lewis.
-This game puts an earlier out of print expansion back into print.
+This is tactical a WWII game in the Lock 'n Load series, designed by Jeff Lewis, which puts an earlier out of print expansion back into print.

 New in this version is the inclusion of a 5 scenario campaign module that I designed, covering the attempt relief of Stalingrad by German forces in December 1942.

-I had made it freely available via Boardgamegeek, but it is nice to see it included in this package in 'real print'.
+I had made it freely available via Boardgamegeek, but it is nice that the company saw it and wanted it included in this package.